economidis-nick/createXSDforxMCF/README.md

 # Create XSD for xMCF
-<em>Question CF: Don't we want to use the Greek letter 'χ', as in 'χMCF'?</em>

 We are building the XML schema for xMCF 3.0. xMCF is the extended Master Connection File, a standard of storing connection files for the Automotive Industry.